 An overview of existing natural hazard and risk management techniques and practices in the Alpine Space was provided.
 This collection of current (trans-)national and regional administrative structures and hierarchies responsible for risk management was implemented into the PLANALP-db computer-based information database (accessible on www.climchalp.org).
 Well proven, effective and innovative solutions for risk management and prevention were identified and collected as best practices.
 An international expert hearing was organized in May 2007 in Bolzano to address the possible consequences of climate change on frequency and intensity of precipitation events and their effects on discharge, erosion and bedload transport.
 Having analyzed and compared the existing natural hazard and risk management practices, the institutions and experts involved provided advices concerning future potentials for the optimization of risk management.
-According to the conclusions drawn, the needs and the opportunities of a trans-regional coordination of natural hazards management techniques
+According to the conclusions drawn, the needs and the opportunities of a trans-regional coordination of natural hazards management techniques are highly advisable.

-24 1Established in 2004 by the 8th Alpine Conference in order to develop joint strategies for natural hazard prevention throughout the Alpine Space and paying a special attention to climate change possible consequences on natural hazards. are highly advisable.
 Appropriate structures, methods, measures and a highlevel scientific background are prerequisites for the enforcement of a transnational Flexible Response Network (FRN) which aims at improving the cross border cooperation and the exchange of knowledge, experience and best practices applied in different regions.